 We were lucky that a gorgeous Venezuelan, Marilyn Plessmann, who had been working as a model in New York came back for a visit right at the time we were going to shoot with her boy friend.
 She had been runner up to Miss Venezuela one year.
 She was a morena (olive skinned brunette) and had glamourous New York model looks.

 If you were unaware, beauty pageants are one of Venezuela’s national sports.
 There have been more Miss Universes and Miss Worlds from Venezuela, by population, that any other country in the world.
-In my three years, there were two Miss Universes and one Miss World.
-The only country in the world with more wins is the U.S. which has had home field advantage and has more than ten times the population.
+In my three years in the country, there were two Miss Universes and one Miss World.
+The only country in the world with more total wins is the U.S. which has had home field advantage and has more than ten times the population.

 We seized the opportunity to work with Marilyn and she felt quite comfortable having her boyfriend soap her back.